maria-korosteleva/Body-Shape-Estimation/README.md

 # Body shape and pose estimation on 3D scans of people in clothing using Ceres Solver

 This project is based on the paper of Zhang et al. "Detailed, accurate, human shape estimation from clothed 3D scan sequences" (https://arxiv.org/abs/1703.04454), but adapted to work on static 3D scans and with a better pose estimation.
+The project surves the research purposes only.

+The work heavily uses the SMPL body model (refer to http://smpl.is.tue.mpg.de/).

 ## Disclaimer